aminzxc/devops-services/harbor.md

 | **GC Workers**             | 2–4 (based on available CPU/RAM)           | Controls the number of concurrent GC operations.                            |

 > ℹ️ It's important to always schedule GC after retention policies to ensure actual disk space is freed.
+### Setting to keep the last 3 images and delete older images